ABOG CASE LOG INTELLIGENCE

 More than 2 cases per subcategory Blocker

 Cases accumulate naturally — you see what you see.
 End up with 3 preeclampsia cases, 3 hysterectomies, 3 LEEPs.
-ABOG rejects the excess without notifying you which subcategory is over the limit or how many cases were dropped.
-There is no rejection notice with a specific reason.
-The physician submits believing they have 80 cases.
-ABOG counts 77 — and the physician enters the exam not knowing their OB section is short.
-This is the most consequential silent failure mode in the entire case list process.
+ABOG rejects the excess cases without specific notification explaining which subcategory is over limit.
+The physician submits thinking they have 80 cases.
+ABOG counts 77.

 04